 Photo: George Yiallouris

 Also, in Kalavasos, one deserves to visit the Community Park where there is a train that carried the workers to the quarries.
-Also in the area there is a watermill, a mill and a mill that has recently been restored by the antiquities department.
+Also in the area there is a watermill, an olive press and a flour mill that has recently been restored by the antiquities department.

 About five kilometres northwest of the village there is a dam of 17,000,000 cubic metres.